 Suggested classroom activities

-- Ask students to take on the role of an AWH doctor writing home with a fundraising appeal for the AWH that will be published in a hometown paper.
+- Have students take on the role of an AWH doctor writing a fundraising appeal for their work that will be published in a hometown paper.
 Use evidence from the sources to describe the conditions in the refugee camps and what the AWH is doing to meet their needs.

-- Using the photographs included in the story, have students create a fundraising brochure for the AWH's work to address the refugee crisis.
-Students may use evidence from the text to write photo captions, a summary of the conditions on Macronissi, and an outline of the AWH's plan to address the needs of the people there.
-After their brochure is done, students may write a process paper discussing their reasoning for photographs and details they chose to include in their plea.
+- Have students create a fundraising brochure for the AWH's work to address the refugee crisis.
+The brochure should include photographs with captions, a summary of the conditions on Macronissi, and an outline of the AWH's plan to address the needs of the people there.
+After their brochure is done, students may write a process paper discussing their reasoning for what images and information they chose to include.

-- As a class, evaluate how the refugee crisis in Greece in the early 1920s compares to a recent humanitarian crisis.
-Break the class into three groups and assign each to research one of the following:
+- Evaluate how the refugee crisis in Greece in the early 1920s compares to a recent humanitarian crisis.
+Break the class into groups and assign each to research one of the following:

 - The conditions faced by the people affected.
 What obstacles do they face?
 Are their needs being met?
 How are they coping with the devastation?